Kiran-Bose/supreme/README.md

    If it throws error for gpg keys, run the following in a terminal window

     sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys E021E2DC3302D8CE

+   And then run the following:

+    sudo apt-get update
+    sudo apt-get install supreme

 Usage: Type 'supreme' and hit enter in the bash terminal.
 Follow the instructions